jacekkow/keycloak-protocol-cas/README.md

 ## Installation

-Installation of a compatible plugin version is simple and can be done without a Keycloak server restart.
+Quarkus is the default distribution method of Keycloak 17.0.0 and newer.
+For legacy installations using WildFly, please refer to the [old README](https://github.com/jacekkow/keycloak-protocol-cas/blob/16.1.1/README.md).

 1. Download the latest release compatible with your Keycloak version from the [releases page](https://github.com/jacekkow/keycloak-protocol-cas/releases).
-2. Copy the JAR file into the `standalone/deployments` directory in your Keycloak server's root.
+2. Put the downloaded JAR file into the `providers/` directory inside Keycloak installation folder.
+3. Stop the Keycloak server.
+4. (Re-)build the installation using `kc.sh build` command.
+5. Start the Keycloak: `kc.sh start`

 Remember to update plugin artifact with each Keycloak server upgrade!